FactorCat vs Ente Auth: Open Source vs Push Approve

 - Push-to-approve.
 Instead of opening an app and reading a 6-digit code, your phone buzzes and you tap approve.
 The code fills in.
 No app-switching, no typing.

 - Token sharing.
 Share a factor with a teammate or family member directly.
-Ente Auth doesn't have sharing.
+Ente Auth does not have sharing.

 The honest take

 Ente Auth is a great authenticator, especially for the privacy-conscious community that values full open-source and self-hosting.
-If browser auto-fill and push-to-approve aren't important to you, Ente Auth is a solid choice.
+If browser auto-fill and push-to-approve are not important to you, Ente Auth is a solid choice.

 Ready to switch?